 A Continue Attendance I-20 is signed for travel by an International Student Advisor (ISA).
 The travel signature is on Page 2 of the Continued Attendance I-20 and is valid for one year from when it was last signed or until the end of your Program End Date, whichever is earlier at the time of re-entry, while in classes.
 If you apply for Optional Practical Training (OPT) or STEM OPT after you graduate, the travel signature is valid for six months from when it was last signed.

 - Granting a travel signature for the I-20 depends on having valid F-1 status.
 UFIC will review your record and any problems found will delay our ability to grant a travel signature.
-For this reason, we require that students bring in the most recent I-20, allowing at least 5-7 business days for processing the request.
+For this reason, we require that students submit the request, allowing at least 5-7 business days for processing the request.

 In addition of the most current continue attendance I-20, international students must have the following documents to re-entry to the U.S.: